 In 2013, Ghislaine’s drawing ‘Pregnant Self Portrait, July 1987’ [collection Whitworth Art Gallery] was at the centre piece in the British Museum’s exhibition, ‘Ice Age Art / The Arrival of the Modern Mind’, where it was placed alongside 30,000 year old sculptures of pregnant women, some of the earliest representations of the human form.

-She has featured in various publications and television documentaries including Mischa Scorer’s Degas: An Old Man Mad About Art, with Richard Kendall, Omnibus, 1996 and was part of the team that produced Degas and The Dance, in 2004 which has been awarded the prestigious Peabody Award.
-Her work is in many public and private collections including The Royal Collection.
+Ghislaine has featured in various publications and television documentaries including Degas: An Old Man Mad about Art, 1996 and Degas and the Dance in 2004, which was awarded the prestigious international Peabody Award.

 Her work has played a central role in the three immensely successful and inspirational exhibitions curated by the renowned filmmakers, artists and curators, Al and Al. Bearing the overarching title ‘The Fire Within’, the exhibitions were situated in the open spaces of a transformed shopping mall in the centre of Wigan town known as The Galleries.
 The second exhibition, ‘Love is a Rebellious bird’ featured over 50 of Ghislaine’s works.